 Living in Penn Quarter, D.C.

 Often referred to as Old Downtown, Penn Quarter in Washington, D.C., is a far cry from the sleepy district of past decades.
-Today, this historic neighborhood has become an arts and entertainment hub and is home to numerous restaurants, galleries and chic stores, and it even has its very own outdoor FRESHFARM Market, a non-profit, producer-only farmer's market.
+Today, this historic neighborhood has become an arts and entertainment hub; home to numerous restaurants, galleries and chic stores, including its very own outdoor FRESHFARM Market, a non-profit, producer-only farmer's market.
 Residents can enjoy rich history along with urban conveniences.

 Things to Do in Penn Quarter

 Located north of Pennsylvania Avenue and east of downtown D.C., Penn Quarter puts you close to the Capital One Arena, where you can root for the Washington Capitals and Washington Wizards.
 This 20,000-seat arena hosts around 220 sporting events and concerts every year, and is bordered by several shops, restaurants, and bars that are consistently ranked as some of the best in the city.
 Needless to say, lack of entertainment and dining is never a problem here.

 Artists also flock to the Penn Quarter neighborhood for its thriving arts scene; if you're an artist or an art fan yourself, you may find yourself hanging out at Penn Quarter's notable galleries, like the National Portrait Gallery, which is situated just across the Gallery Place Chinatown Metro Station.
 The community is known for its outstanding museums.
 Residents who want to immerse themselves in the world of espionage can take a trip to the International Spy Museum, a visitor favorite.